-Next employee - In the top right corner you can swiftly jump in between employees to go over their individual timesheet
+Next employee - In the top right corner you can swiftly jump in between employees to go over their individual timesheets

-Chat - By click on the chat bubble you can open a chat directly with that employee to ask timesheet related questions
+Chat - By clicking on the chat bubble you can open a chat directly with that employee to ask timesheet-related questions

 Add shift - In case a shift was not added you can add it directly from here